mklasby/MVC-Distributed-Inventory-Management/UML Models/ClientPackage.md

 	package ViewController{
 		abstract class ViewController{
     		}
-    		class IMSController{
+    		class InventoryController extends ViewController{
     		}
-    		class CMSController{
+    		class CustomerController extends ViewController{
     		}
-    		CMSController "1" ---o  ViewController: Has a
-    		IMSController "1" ---o ViewController: Has a
+			class OrderWriter{
     		}

+    	}

   	class ClientController {
   	}

   	package View{
-    		class CMSView {
+    		class CustomerView {
     		}
-    		class IMSView {
+    		class InventoryView {
     		}
     		class GUI{
     		}
-    		class OrderWriter{

     }
-    		GUI ...> OrderWriter: Uses
-    }

  	ClientController "1" ---o ViewController: Has a
-    IMSController o--- "1" IMSView: Has a
+    InventoryController o--- "1" InventoryView: Has a
-    CMSController o--- "1" CMSView: Has a
+    CustomerController o--- "1" CustomerView: Has a
-    GUI o--- "1" CMSView: Has a
+    GUI o--- "1" CustomerView: Has a
-    GUI o--- "1" IMSView: Has a
+    GUI o--- "1" InventoryView: Has a
+	InventoryController ...> OrderWriter: Uses

 }

 @enduml

 https://stackoverflow.com/questions/33845152/split-gui-in-few-classes

+    		CMSController "1" ---o  ViewController: Has a
+    		IMSController "1" ---o ViewController: Has a